War-Keeper/ClassMateBot/README.md

 ## Future Scope

-Project 2 and Project 3 user stories and TODO tasks are lockeded in the Projects tab.
+Project 2 and Project 3 user stories and TODO tasks are located in the Projects tab.

 ---